brentyi/tyro/README.md

     f: Callable.

 Keyword Args:
+    prog: The name of the program printed in helptext.
+Mirrors argument from `argparse.ArgumentParser()`.
     description: Description text for the parser, displayed when the --help flag is passed in.
 If not specified, `f`'s docstring is used.
 Mirrors argument from `argparse.ArgumentParser()`.